Datenkrake/kicad-libraries/README.md

 # Description
-This repo contains all files to generate KiCad libraries from LCSC parts.
+This repo contains all files to generate KiCad libraries from LCSC parts triggered by creating an issue with the LCSC part id as title.<br>
+All files needed to use the library in KiCad are generated and provided in the repo as output, no need to even open KiCad to generate new libraries, everything happens here.

 # How to...
 1. Create an issue in the repo with a LCSC part id (e.g. C1005) or multiple (C1005,C1006,C1007)